adel-gu/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> Description the project.
+> The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score. and all the data is preserved via the external Leaderboard API service.

 ## Built With

+- HTML
+- CSS
-- Major languages
+- Bootstrap
-- Frameworks
+- JavaScript
-- Technologies used
+- Webpack

 ## Live Demo (if available)
 [Experience a live Demo 🚀](https://livedemo.com)